PaarthB/Zendesk-Coding-Challenge-2017/README.md

 ```

 # Testing
 For testing this app, go to the "tests" directory within the app on command line/terminal.
-Then type:
+Then type:<br />
 For Windows:
 ```shell
 python testTicketViewer.py -b